-What Do Children Dream About?
+What Do Babies Dream About?

-Foulkes’s findings are surprising…in how unsurprising they are.
+Foulkes’ findings are surprising…in how unsurprising they are.
 Basically, little kids have little dreams.
 But exactly what kids see while dreaming depends on their age.
 As children develop and grow, their dreams do too.

+Toddler dreams are usually just snapshots, looking much more like a slideshow than a movie, when compared to the dreams of adults.
 They heavily feature animals and other familiar sights, like images of people eating.
 According to Foulkes, “Children’s dream life…seems to be similar to their waking imagination and narration,” he explains in his study, Children’s Dreaming and the Development of Consciousness.
 “Animals carry human concerns and readily become objects of identification.”

-In this age range, kids begin seeing moving images and characters in action.
+Kids ages 5-9 begin seeing moving images and characters in action.
 Dreams now include multiple events strung together, one after the other.
 Kids start developing greater ability to remember dreams.
 Still, that’s not always the case: When roused during REM sleep, 25% of the kids in Foulkes’ studies had no recollection of dreaming, a trend that continues through age 9.

 Generally around age 8, children appear as central characters in their dreams.
 Dream narratives become more complex and longer.
 Not only do children dream up the action as it unfolds, they also have thoughts and feelings within the dream.